 Check to ensure the area you are considering is not prohibited or covered already by an existing consent/s.
-For prohibited streets and laybys see ' Where can I trade?'and for a register of all current consents please view our public register page.
+For prohibited streets and laybys see Where can I trade? and for a register of all current consents please view our public register below.

 Is there a consent to cover my business idea?

 Full information on the types of consent available are listed under What types of consent can I apply for?